ruslanaprus/goit-academy-hw10/README.md

 **Key Features:**

-- **Format Conversion:** Seamlessly convert between text and JSON formats.
+- **Format Conversion:** Convert between text and JSON formats.
 - **File Operations:** Handle user data files efficiently.
-- **Data Management:** Robust methods for user data processing.

 ### 3. Word Frequency Analysis (task 3)

 **Package:** `org.example.wordcounter`

-This package contains classes for performing word frequency analysis on text files.
+This package contains classes for performing word frequency analysis on .txt files.
+It processes long text files efficiently, making it suitable for analyzing large documents.
 It provides functionality to:

 - Read words from a file.
 - Calculate the frequency of each word.